coreyMerritt/mysql-blog-interface/README.md

 <br></br>
 <h2>Installation</h2>

-1. Ensure that you have Docker properly installed on your system.
+<h1>1.
+Ensure that you have Docker properly installed on your system.</h1>

 <ul>
 https://docs.docker.com/get-docker/